imAcityman/hetingzzz/web/README.md

 # demo

-to see the demo <a href='http://ruozhi.hetingzzz.com'>http://ruozhi.hetingzzz.com</a>
+to see the demo <a href='http://ruozhi.hetingzzz.com'>http://ruozhi.hetingzzz.com</a> with development model

 ## Development server